 Trialling of new OET listening and reading tests

-As part of continued test validation efforts, the LTRC is conducting trials of newly developed versions of the OET listening and reading tests on behalf of Cambridge English and the Occupation English Test Centre.
+As part of continued test validation efforts, the LTRC conducted trials of newly developed versions of the OET listening and reading tests on behalf of Cambridge English and the Occupation English Test Centre.